 Scott Salmond (Creston, B.C.) was also promoted effective July 1 to the role of senior vice-president, national teams.
-Previously, Salmond was vice-president of hockey operations and men’s national teams, a role he assumed in June 2014 during which time he helped lead Canada to gold medals at two world junior championships and two world championships, one IPC World Para Hockey Championship, a World Cup of Hockey championship, and a Spengler Cup three-peat.
+Previously, Salmond was vice-president of hockey operations and men’s national teams, a role he assumed in June 2014 during which time he helped lead Canada to gold medals at two IIHF World Junior Championships and two IIHF World Championships, one IPC World Para Hockey Championship, a World Cup of Hockey championship, and a Spengler Cup three-peat.
 Salmond joined Hockey Canada in 2001 and has held increasingly senior roles in high-performance during his tenure with the organization.

 “Glen and Scott have been tremendous assets to Hockey Canada, and we’re proud to recognize their contributions and growing breadth of responsibilities with not only a change in title, but by also welcoming them to the executive leadership team,” said Smith.
 “Hockey Canada prides itself in delivering gold-medal performances on and off the ice, and our employees all play a role in that delivery of excellence.
 Glen and Scott have been a part of our organizational success, and we look forward to having them continue to play impactful roles as mentors and leaders in our organization.”

 As part of Salmond’s promotion, Hockey Canada has formed a new National Teams department, bringing about a series of leadership and structural changes to the former men’s and women’s high-performance departments.